-Students who have sit the ordinary exam but have not passed the test or students who have been ill to the ordinary exam in the spring term will have the possibility to sit an make-up or re-examination in the same examination term or immediately after, but no later than in August.
+Students who have sat for the ordinary exam but have not passed the test or students who have been ill at the time of the ordinary exam in the spring term will have the possibility to sit for a make-up or reexamination in the same examination term or immediately after, but no later than in August.

-Under rules stipulated in the curriculum the form of evaluation of the make-up and re-examination tests - except the bachelor project - can be different from the ordinary examination.
+Under rules stipulated in the curriculum the form of evaluation of the make-up and re-examination - except the master's thesis - can be different from the one used at the ordinary examination.